 How to Make Tinkerbell Wings for Halloween or Costume Parties

-These wings can also be used for other events like themed birthday or holiday parties.
+These wings can also be used for other events, like themed birthday or holiday parties.
 Tinkerbell will always be fashionable.

 All photos and illustrations here are mine.